 You’re allergic to cats

 While more than 50 percent of asthma cases also involve allergies, being allergic to cats is a particularly strong risk factor, according to a 2007 study by the National Institutes of Health.
 Cat allergens were involved in almost 30 percent of asthma cases.
-Researchers are continuing to study whether cat allergies trigger asthma or actually influence its development.
-These are allergy myths you shouldn’t believe.
+Researchers are continuing to study whether cat allergies trigger asthma symptoms or actually influence its development.
+Don’t miss these 12 other surprising asthma triggers.